DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-6, 10-12, 14 and 42 are rejected under 35 U.S.C.
+Claim 12 is rejected under 35 U.S.C.
 101 because the claimed invention is directed to judicial exceptions without significantly more.

 The claim(s) recite(s):

-“wherein detection of increased blood levels of AFP in combination with increased frequency of methylation at the one or more CpG sites in the one or more genes selected from the group consisting of SPINT2, RUNX3, PRDM2, APC, GSTP1, WIF1, SEPT9, HOXA1, PFKP, and AK055957 compared to reference value ranges for blood levels of AFP and frequency of methylation at the one or more CpG sites in the one or more genes selected from the group consisting of SPINT2, RUNX3, PRDM2, APC, GSTP1, WIF1, SEPT9, HOXA1, PFKP, and AK055957 for a control subject indicate that the patient has a positive diagnosis for the HCC” (claim 12); and
+“wherein detection of increased blood levels of AFP in combination with increased frequency of methylation at the one or more CpG sites in the one or more genes selected from the group consisting of SPINT2, RUNX3, PRDM2, APC, GSTP1, WIF1, SEPT9, HOXA1, PFKP, and AK055957 compared to reference value ranges for blood levels of AFP and frequency of methylation at the one or more CpG sites in the one or more genes selected from the group consisting of SPINT2, RUNX3, PRDM2, APC, GSTP1, WIF1, SEPT9, HOXA1, PFKP, and AK055957 for a control subject indicate that the patient has a positive diagnosis for the HCC” (claim 12).

-In regards to claim element (d) identified above, the language states the natural relationship between increased levels of AFP in patients with HCC and controls.
+In regards to claim element (a) identified above, the language states the natural relationship between increased levels of AFP in patients with HCC and controls.
 This represents a natural phenomenon and is a judicial exception.

 The judicial exceptions are not integrated into a practical application because the claims do not involve: